 Name: Sophie Campbell

-Thesis Title: Before and Beyond Abolition: Re-remembering and representing the economic impact of Transatlantic Slavery in England and New England.
+Thesis Title: Before and Beyond Abolition: Remembering the ‘business of slavery’ at heritage sites in England and New England.

 About Me: I completed my BA in History at Lancaster University (2012-15) before undertaking an MA in Art Gallery and Museum Studies at the University of Leeds (2015-16).
 After working for a year in financial services, I was awarded AHRC Midlands3Cities funding to commence my PhD at the University of Nottingham in 2017.